 'One more thing:' Fairfax owns a significant amount of Digit.
 Who is Digit?
 It is one of the fastest growing general insurance companies in India.
 But that is a story for another day.

 Fairfax and the Transition from Good to Great: The Flywheel Effect

-Fairfax's stock traded at December 31, 2023 at a PE of 5.7 (to Yahoo Finance's estimate of 2023 earnings).
+Fairfax's stock is currently trading at a PE of 5.8 (to trailing 2023 earnings).